kgnzt/polyseerio-nodejs/README.md

 ## Usage

-The SDK can be setup in a an SDK only mode which allows for direct platform interactions or in a configurable SDK and Agent.
-Starting the agent will allow for instant platform integration and monitoring.
+The SDK allows for direct platform interactions as well as a configurable agent that can be used for immediate integration.

-Example: (SDK and Agent)
+Example: (SDK with Agent)

     const polyseerio = require('polyseerio'),
           token      = 'an-access-token',